 | TSB | Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption. |

 Lease extensions in Cilcain can be a difficult process.
-We recommend you secure guidance from a lawyer and valuer with experience in lease extensions.
+We recommend you obtain professional help from a lawyer and valuer well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Cilcain lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge procuring Cilcain lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.